zchee/golang-wiki/SlowBots.md

 * TryBots (and SlowBots) don't run if there's already a TryBot-Result
 * The `git-codereview mail` tool's `-trybot` flag doesn't support this yet, so use the web UI.
 * If TryBots are already running, deleting the `Run-TryBot+1` vote and re-doing it won't re-start the TryBot set, so it won't look at your TRY= line, until the next run when it's done.
 (But you'll need to delete the TryBot-Result somehow: manually, rebasing, uploading new version)
+* If you select a builder that's offline, it'll currently just wait forever for it to show up.
+There's no timeout yet.
+* If you specify an unknown `TRY=` token, it'll just ignore it and won't report an error.

 ## TODO